 Dr. Patti Hill

-At the 104th International Lions Convention held in Montreal, Canada, Lion Dr. Patti Hill of Edmonton, Alberta, Canada was elected as 1st International Vice President.
+At the 105th International Lions Convention held in Boston in July 2023 Lion Dr. Patti Hill of Edmonton, Alberta, Canada was elected as International President.

 A graduate of the University of Alberta, Dr. Hill has taught in Alberta and California.
 She is a teacher, a certified teacher of the deaf and hard of hearing, a registered psychologist, and a former principal and post-secondary instructor.